BhabhaAI/evol-instruct/README.md

 5. `input` (Optional) - Name of the dataset's input prompt column.
 6. `rows` (Optional) - Number of rows to be generated.
 7. `split` (Optional) - Dataset split.
 Defaults to `train`.

+### Dummy Endpoint - /dummy/

+Use this endpoint to test query parameters

 ### Run API